PlasmaHH/vdb/README.md

 Additionally we try to find and copy debug files and shared objects that have been loaded via `dlopen()`.
 The mechanism isn't perfect, but you can always manually copy the debug files into the lib directory, just name them the same as the `.so` file but add `.debug` to the filename.

+### Remote csum cache
+Instead of calculating the checksum for a remote file, the copy functionality can also take the checksum from a cache.
+The only way to add to the cache is via the command `ssh csum <host>:<file> <csum>` which will be mostly useful for when the core and/or binary file has already been copied over but is so huge that even calculating the checksum takes too long to be useful.
+Ususally this is then put into a project specific configuration file.

 ### configuration